crownstone/bluenet/docs/SECURITY.md

 Suppose you have given your friend a key, but your friend is your friend not anymore.
 This means that this key needs to be renewed if that same key is used by a group of your friends.
 The alternative would be separate keys for any person, however, that does not scale up if you have many friends. :-)

+Moreover, we have to encrypt the advertisements with the same key or else no one will be able to read them except for the owner.
+Hence, the only logical solution is to re-roll the encryption keys on every mutation of the guest list.